 Most importantly, being your AUTHENTIC SELVES is essential.
 Include jokes in your book.
 Include little random quotes or stories that show your personalities, even if they’re not exactly baby related.
 It shows birth parents who you are.
 Remember, with open adoption, you’ll want them to know the real you because you will be talking and hanging out together!
 That said, present your BEST self.
 Obviously, sometimes we might step on a Lego and yell a curse word or yell at traffic… those tidbits can be left out, even if they’re authentic.

-Tell family, friends, even mention it on social media.
+Tell family, friends—even mention it on social media.
 You never know who might have a friend of a friend who’s experiencing an unplanned pregnancy.
-Your name being out there can’t hurt.
+Your name being out there can’t hurt your chances of getting a quick match.
 Tell church staff.
 Tell your OB-GYN.
 In addition to your name being out there, you will receive support and prayers from others that can help.

 If you can afford to “double dip,” and be in two agency’s pools, that can shorten your wait.
 This can be easier said than done.
 It will depend when fees are due.
 Some are spread out, some are all up front.
 Also, different agencies will have different policies on if you are even allowed to be in two pools at once.
 You can try signing up with an adoption profile website in addition to being in one agency’s pool.
 There are many sites that are relatively cheap to host your profile.
 Birth parents can browse these sites and you may be contacted that way.